Phil Tufnell: Television

 Tufnell retired from professional cricket before the 2003 season in order to participate in the second series of the reality television show I'm a Celebrity...
 Get Me Out of Here! which he won.
 Prior to this, he had appeared on Lily Savage's Blankety Blank.
 He was a team captain on sports quiz show They Think It's All Over until 2005.
 In 2004, he made two guest appearances on British soap opera Family Affairs and co-presented the ITV game show Simply the Best with Kirsty Gallacher.

 Tufnell was a team captain on the BBC One panel show A Question of Sport.
-He also makes regular appearances as a reporter on the BBC One magazine show The One Show.
+He also made regular appearances as a reporter on the BBC One magazine show The One Show.

-On 12 April 2008, Tufnell and his wife Dawn appeared on the ITV game show All Star Mr & Mrs.

-On 4 October and 1 November 2008, Tufnell appeared on the game show Hole in the Wall.
-In 2009, Tufnell competed in the seventh series of the BBC's Strictly Come Dancing, partnering professional dancer Katya Virshilas.
+On 12 April 2008, Tufnell and his wife Dawn appeared on the ITV game show All Star Mr & Mrs. On 4 October and 1 November 2008, Tufnell appeared on the game show Hole in the Wall.
+In 2009, he competed in the seventh series of the BBC's Strictly Come Dancing, partnering professional dancer Katya Virshilas.
 The couple were eliminated in the ninth week.
 On 7 October 2011, he appeared on the BBC One panel show Would I Lie To You?, where he claimed to have recurring dreams in which he is a potato, being chased by a pitchfork.

-On 19 November 2011, Tufnell appeared on a celebrity edition of ITV quiz show The Chase.
+On 19 November 2011, he appeared on a celebrity edition of ITV quiz show The Chase.